AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/The_C.md

 -   The *argv* pointer is a pointer to an array of jsval structures.
 The array is argc elements in length.

 -   The *rval* pointer is a pointer to a single jsval structure.
-The function’s return value should be written to \*rval.
+The functionâ€™s return value should be written to \*rval.

 The function returns JS\_TRUE if successful; JS\_FALSE otherwise.
 If the function returns JS\_FALSE, the current script stops executing and an error message appears.